TTALPHAIOTA/Nutribase/README.md

 # Nutribase 🍎
-**A Smart Fridge Tracker to Reduce Food Waste**
+**A Smart Fridge Tracker**

-Nutribase helps you and your roommates track food items in your fridge, monitor weight changes, and assign ownership to reduce food waste.
+Nutribase helps you and your roommates track food items in your fridge, monitor weight changes, and assign ownership.
 With hardware integration (ESP32 + sensors), it’s a seamless bridge between your physical fridge and a collaborative digital dashboard.

 ## Key Features ✨
 - **Real-time Weight Tracking** – ESP32 + load sensor logs food weight changes.